developer-delta/curriculum/Lesson-7-DOM.md

   * This will be a follow along learning project.
 After class ask everyone to make changes to theirs and submit a Pull Request.
 Maybe have PR's in during class but encourage everyone to make changes after as well.
   * Code along together.
 Speaking what needs to be written, then writing it.
 Starting with pseudo code.
   * if front, card stays closed goes on front
-  * if inside, card opens goes inside
+  * if inside, card opens goes inside\
+  * Use query parameters to send it to people??

 ---

 NOTES

-20 MINS of lecture, 40 mins of working session, 30+ mins of conversation/recap

-* In lecture let's have a simple text input and an alert message popping up if the name is something or another.
-GOOGLE away

 * Editing and expanding on the SAME function (Coffee) is helpful I think.
 Making it grow and encompass more things is really helpful